COVID-19 / Coronavirus statement from Anatomy Trains

 Can I get CE credit for an Anatomy Trains workshop?

 Anatomy Trains workshops for manual therapists are approved for CE credit by NCBTMB.
-Anatomy Trains courses for movement therapists are approved by Pilates Method Alliance (PMA), the National Academy of Sports Medicine (NASM) and NCBTMB.
+Anatomy Trains courses for movement therapists are approved by National Pilates Certification Program (NPCP), the National Academy of Sports Medicine (NASM) and NCBTMB.

-Can I get CE credit for the webinars?
+Can I get CE credit for the On Demand Learning videos?

 How can I get CE credit from other boards?

-If you are able to petition for outside credits with your board, Kinesis can provide course information including a detailed outline with learning objectives and a curriculum breakdown upon request.
+If you are able to petition for outside credits with your board, Anatomy Trains can provide course information including a detailed outline with learning objectives and a curriculum breakdown upon request.

-To access a webinar, log into the account you made when you purchased the webinar.
+To access an On Demand Learning video, log into the account you made when you purchased the video.
 Click on “My Account” or “Login” on the top right hand side of the website.
-Once in your account, you’ll see your webinar episodes as separate clickable links, with each episode’s quiz beneath it.
+Once in your account, you’ll see “My Videos” option where you can access your On Demand Learning videos, indefinitely.
+Each video’s quiz to earn CE’s can be found beneath it.

-How do receive a CE credit for a webinar?
+How do I receive a CE credit for an On Demand Learning Video?

 You’ll receive an email from the website stating your earned continuing education credit once you’ve successfully completed a quiz.
-We award 1 CE credit per hour or so of webinar time, or per quiz.
+You can also log into your “My Account” and click on “Dashboard” to view all CEU certificates you have earned.
+We award 1 CE credit per hour or so of video time, or per quiz.